-NZ IFRS 17 introduces new measurement models and significant changes to the presentation and disclosure of insurance contracts.
-Under the general model, a group of insurance contracts are measured based on the fulfilment cashflows (present value of estimated future cash flows with a provision for risk) and the contractual service margin (the unearned profit that will be recognised over the coverage period).
-NZ IFRS 17 also permits the use of a simplified model in certain circumstances, which is similar to the current measurement model for general insurance contracts.
+NZ IFRS 17 is effective for the Company's financial statements for reporting periods beginning on or after 1 January 2023.
+The new standard requires the application of new measurement models and introduces significant changes to the presentation and disclosure of insurance contracts.

+NZ IFRS 17 introduces a general model that measures insurance contracts based on the fulfilment cashflows (present value of estimated future cash flows with a provision for risk) and the contractual service margin (the unearned profit that will be recognised over the coverage period).
+A modified version of the general model (variable fee approach) is applied to insurance contracts with direct participation features, and a simplified measurement model (premium allocation approach) is permitted in certain circumstances.
+The premium allocation approach is similar to the current measurement model used for general insurance.
+Based on the current insurance business, the Company expects to be eligible to use the premium allocation approach for all its general insurance contracts.